- Things to check and try first

 You should also empty the Tiki cache or manually delete all *.tpl files in the ../templates_c/ directory.

 Please note that some server configurations will prevent Tiki from overriding the error reporting of PHP.
 Make sure your server has error reporting and/or logging properly setup.

 If your Tiki is in a subdirectory and you use HTTPS, this forum thread may be some help.

-ModSecurity, which you should turn off temporarily.
+This could be because of ModSecurity, which you should turn off temporarily.

-the default value of PHP 5.3 is 128 Megs and ideally, it should be at this value). (which you can change in php.ini or httpd.conf.
+The most common cause of a blank screen in which Tiki shows no error message and no content is insufficient PHP script execution memory.
+Tiki requires a minimum of 64MB (the default value of PHP 5.3 is 128 Megs and ideally, it should be at this value). (which you can change in php.ini or httpd.conf.
 If you are using OPcache, APC or XCache, make sure they also have enough memory.

 Also, make sure to activate your error messages.
 You can do this be re-running the installer at tiki-install.php (Step #7 Configure the General Settings)

 Review your tiki-phpinfo.php page or contact your server admin to make sure your site meets this requirement.
 See Requirements for details.

 Another case of getting WSOD (or a "blank page") can happen when you insert some custom JS or CSS code containing curly brackets in the Look & Feel admin panel or custom module textareas and forgot to surround them with literal Smarty block:

 Let's assume, that you cut and pasted some code containing curly brackets in the Custom HTML Head textarea.